Visa Sponsorship Construction Worker Jobs in Portugal 2026

 1. What is the average construction cost in Portugal?

-Construction costs will typically cost between €2,000 to €2,500 per square meter.
-The price of land is usually much lower, with prices in the interior parts of the Algarve going for as little as €100 – €300 per square meter, highlighting that this is a more affordable route than opting for a new buy.
+Construction costs will typically be between €2,000 and €2,500 per square meter.
+The price of land is usually much lower, with prices in the interior parts of the Algarve going for as little as €100–€300 per square meter, highlighting that this is a more affordable route than opting for a new buy.

 2. Are construction workers in demand in Portugal?